 This woman is really likeable, and unusually knowledgable about many different things.
 She once told me to watch the movie The Prize Winner of Defiance Ohio so that I would better understand ‘contesters’ and what that term used to mean in the Golden Age of contests (when skill was required in every entry) in North America.

 Forget the nostalgia, the Contest Queen is quick to talk to anyone about internet marketing.
 When I called her on the telephone using the phone number on her website, she answered in person.
-And when I identified myself as the author of Canada Blog Friends she cried out with positive cheer, and told me that she has been putting out positive messages into the ethersphere, which includes the blogosphere and that I was destined to call, or at least email, to help her achieve her quest.
+And when we first talked she cried out with positive cheer, and told me that she has been putting out positive messages into the ethersphere, which includes the blogosphere and that I was destined to call, or at least email, to help her achieve her quest.
 So all this is predestined.

 Winning contests changes people